tarunsachdeva/blog/_posts/2020/2021-08-01-fluid-lives.markdown

 draft: false
 ---

 The last published post to this blog was in August 2020.
 Before then, I was writing daily for almost two years.
-The habit has to be rebuilt, starting with this short post - a short commentary on recent changes.
+The habit has to be rebuilt, starting with this short post.

 The world is a different place.
 COVID is relentless and the vaccines are a miracle.
 Feels like everyone's lost someone to this virus.
 And yet, optimism is abundant.
 Especially if you're building software.